 (3) When the Minister is satisfied that there is no further application or matter to be dealt with by the Court under clause 5(1), the Minister is to publish a notice in the Gazette specifying the date on which the Court is to cease to continue in operation under that subclause.

-[Clause 2 inserted by No. 73 of 2006 s.
+[Clause 2 inserted: No. 73 of 2006 s.
 104.]

 3. Liquor Licensing Court judge